-Golf carts are becoming an increasingly common sight not only on the golf course but also on streets, highways, and roads.
+Golf carts are becoming an increasingly common sight on the golf course and streets, highways, and roads.

 However, golf carts must follow state laws to be allowed on the road.
-Without understanding these rules, golf carts can become expensive issues for the owner.
+Golf carts can become expensive issues for the owner without understanding these rules.

 You first need to know the definition of golf carts and low-speed vehicles and what licenses are required for each type.

 - 1 What is Indiana’s definition of a golf cart?

 - 2 NEVs, the new kids on the block